 Bachelor of Liberal Studies

-- Identify, design, and participate in collaborative service projects within Barry University and the wider community.
+In keeping with Barry University’s mission, BLS students also have the opportunity to identify, design, and participate in collaborative service projects within Barry University and the wider community.

 21st Century Skills

 Through a series of guided individual and group projects, BLS students sharpen skills in analysis, research, creativity, communication, and collaboration.
 The BLS curriculum promotes these skills using 21st Century tools in digital publishing, audio and video production, and networked knowledge.
 These skills are sought after in a broad range of professional fields, such as management, marketing, public relations, public safety, community and social services, education, nonprofits, and the arts, as well as arts management.

 To deepen their knowledge, BLS students choose an area of specialization in either Literature and Humanities, or Psychology.

 The Literature and Humanities specialization emphasizes creativity and communication through the study of the arts and humanities in preparation for a wide range of careers or graduate study in the arts and humanities, education, or law.

 The Psychology specialization prepares students to advance within the fields of mental health, either as paraprofessionals or as candidates for graduate study in psychology, counseling, social work, or organizational behavior.

 In both the specializations, BLS culminates in a capstone project that each student develops in consultation with faculty.
 This project has special meaning in furthering each student’s personal and professional interests.
 The capstone serves as a signature accomplishment that students can use as a calling card in their career and a point of pride in their community.